-City of Richmond, Virginia Capital Improvement Plan FY2010-FY2014 Public Works: Infrastructure (LGFS Number 291-8122) Matching Funds for Federal/State Grants (VDOT)
+City of Richmond, Virginia Capital Improvement Plan FY2010-FY2014 Public Works: Infrastructure (LGFS Number 291-8122) Matching Funds for Federal Grants (VDOT)

-This account is used to provide for ineligible expenses and required match money for City's administered projects funded by various federal and state grant programs authorized by the Transportation Equity Act-21 (TEA -21), SAFETY-LU, Revenue Sharing and other such programs.
-The Safety Improvement Program, Enhancement Program, Congestion Mitigation and Air Quality (CMAQ) programs and Urban & Urban Aid Minor Maintenance Program, State Revenue Sharing all require a local match to the grant funds.
+This account is used to provide for ineligible expenses and required match money for City's administered projects funded by various federal grant programs authorized by the Transportation Equity Act-21 (TEA - 21).
+The Safety Improvement Program, Enhancement Program, Congestion Mitigation and Air Quality (CMAQ) programs and Urban & Urban Aid Minor Maintenance Program all require a local match to the grant funds.
 Eligible projects include various street improvements, traffic channelization and signalization, minor maintenance, and enhancement projects.

-Each year the City submits an application to VDOT that includes projects eligible to receive federal and state funding through the various grant programs such as Safety, Enhancement, and CMAQ, Revenue Sharing programs.
-These programs require a local match of the federal funds ranging from 0.2 percent to 20 percent and State Revenue Sharing match of 50%.
+Each year the City submits an application to VDOT that includes projects eligible to receive federal funding through the various grant programs such as Safety, Enhancement, and CMAQ programs.
+These programs require a local match of the federal funds ranging from 0.2 percent to 20 percent.
 In addition to the match funds, there are also some ineligible expenses on these projects.
 The City administers the design, acquisition, and construction of these projects.
 The City has submitted Safety Improvement projects for fiscal FY2002.
+If approved by VDOT, these projects will have a 9.2 percent City match.
 Enhancement and CMAQ projects also require a City match.
-The estimated City match and ineligible project expenses cost approximately \$30,000 each year depending upon the applications.
+The estimated City match and ineligible project expenses cost approximately \$30,000 each year.
 Eighty to ninety-eight percent of the project costs are paid by VDOT on a reimbursement basis.